-The Bonds have been assigned ratings by Fitch, Inc., Moody's Investors Service, Inc. and Standard & Poor's Ratings Services.
-For those Bonds which are to be insured by the Insurer (collectively, the "Insured Bonds") the ratings assigned by Fitch, Moody's and Standard and Poor's are "AAA," "Aaa" and "AAA," respectively, based upon the understanding that the payment of the principal of and interest on the Insured Bonds will be guaranteed by a municipal bond insurance policy to be issued by the Insurer simultaneously with the issuance of the Insured Bonds.
-The Insured Bonds are the following:
+The Bonds, other than the Insured Bonds, have been assigned ratings of AA-, Aa2 and AA- by Fitch, Inc. ("Fitch"), Moody's Investors Service, Inc. ("Moody's") and Standard & Poor's Ratings Services ("Standard & Poor's"), respectively.

+For the Insured Bonds, the ratings assigned by Fitch, Moody's and Standard & Poor's are AAA, Aaa and AAA, respectively, based upon the understanding that the payment of the principal of and interest on the Insured Bonds will be guaranteed by a municipal bond insurance policy to be issued by Financial Guaranty Insurance Company simultaneously with the delivery of the Insured Bonds.